We all want to get happy.

 I’m going to dive into all of the science and research behind what constitutes a happy life… But before I do, I want to make one thing abundantly clear.

-Right now, at this very moment, you have everything that you need to be happy.
+If you want to know how to be happy again, you must accept that right now, at this very moment, you have everything that you need to be happy.

 You have breath in your lungs, blood in your veins, and an internet connection (otherwise you wouldn’t be reading this article) and that is all that you need.